hershen/mal/impls/myPython/README.md

 - `cd mal`
 - `make MAL_IMPL=myPython "test^mal"`

-This will run all the functional tests (provided by the [mal](https://github.com/kanaka/mal) project) in self hosting mode.
+This will run all the functional tests (provided as part of the [mal](https://github.com/kanaka/mal) guide) in self hosting mode (this Python3 interpreter runs an interpreter written in `mal` which runs the tests).

 # Language reference